-At February 2, 2008, Dollar Tree, Inc. (the Company), formerly Dollar Tree Stores, Inc., owned and operated 3,411 discount variety retail stores.
-Approximately 3,300 of these stores sell substantially all items for \$1.00 or less.
-The remaining stores were acquired as apart of the Deal\$ acquisition and these stores sell most items for \$1.00 or less but also sell items at prices greater than \$1.00.
+At January 31, 2009, Dollar Tree, Inc. (the Company) owned and operated 3,591 discount variety retail stores.
+Approximately 3,450 of these stores sell substantially all items for \$1.00 or less.
+The remaining stores are Deal\$ stores, most of which were acquired in the Deal\$ acquisition and these stores sell most items for \$1.00 or less but also sell items at prices greater than \$1.00.
 The Company's stores operate under the names of Dollar Tree, Deal\$ and Dollar Bills.
-The Company's stores average approximately 8,300 selling square feet.
+The Company's stores average approximately 8,400 selling square feet.

 The Company's headquarters and one of its distribution centers are located in Chesapeake, Virginia.
 The Company also operates distribution centers in Mississippi, Illinois, California, Pennsylvania, Georgia, Oklahoma, Utah and Washington.
 The Company's stores are located in all 48 contiguous states.
-The Company's merchandise includes food, health and beauty care, party goods, candy, toys, stationery, seasonal goods, gifts and other consumer items.
+The Company's merchandise includes food, household consumables and products, party goods, health and beauty care, candy, toys, seasonal goods, stationery and other consumer items.
 Approximately 40% to 45% of the Company's merchandise is imported, primarily from China.